MARN121/DevOps_Project/README.md

 ## 📌 Objective

-Design and deploy a scalable, secure, containerized cloud infrastructure using AWS and Terraform.
-The solution includes full CI/CD-compatible deployment of a frontend, backend, databases, and a business intelligence (BI) dashboard with domain and SSL support.
+The objective of this project is to build a scalable, secure, and containerized AWS infrastructure using Terraform.
+The environment includes Auto Scaling EC2 instances running Nginx, Docker, and Node.js 20, private RDS databases, and an Application Load Balancer with HTTPS support.
+It also involves deploying multi-stage Dockerized frontend and backend applications, integrating a BI tool (Redash or Metabase), setting up domain and SSL certificates, enabling SSH tunneling for secure database access, and delivering a live-updating dashboard connected to the database.

 ---